Zero Waste Recipes – Vegetable Skin Crisps

-Place the vegetable skins in a zipper seal bag, and add corn starch.
+Place the vegetable skins in a zipper seal bag (for truly zero waste, use a reusable zipper bag, or simply toss in a bowl with tongs), and add corn starch.
 Toss the bag around until all the corn starch is combined with the skins.

 Add the Everything Bagel seasoning and olive oil to the bag and toss to combine.

-Empty the bag onto a baking sheet lined with parchment paper, into a single layer, and separate the strips as much as possible.
+Empty the bag onto a baking sheet lined with a reusable silicon liner (or parchment), into a single layer, and separate the strips as much as possible.

 Bake 15-20 minutes, depending on the type of skins you have, until browned and crisp (they will crisp a little more as they cool).
 Carrot skins will take less time, potato skins more.